JoshDoody/joshdoody.github.io/_posts/2020-05-07-salary-expectations-interview-question.md

 ---
 layout: post
-title: Salary expectations questions—How should you answer them?
-(2020)
+title: Salary expectations questions - How should you answer them?
 tagline: Word-for-word scripts to answer salary expectations questions in your interviews
 excerpt: Don't panic!
-Here's how to tactfully answer salary expectations questions without costing yourself a ton of money.
+Here's how to tactfully answer salary expectations questions without costing yourself a ton of money (updated for 2020)
 og-image: DreadedSalaryQuestion.png
 context: salary-questions
 author: josh
-last_modified_at: 2019-01-01
+last_modified_at: 2020-05-07
 extra_js:
   - template_requested.js
 ---